 Professor/Attorney at West Virginia University College of Law

 Mr. Richardson is an associate professor and the lead land use attorney at the Land Use and Sustainable Development Law Clinic at the West Virginia University College of Law.
 Before coming to WVU, Mr. Richardson was an associate professor at Virginia Tech.
-His research and experience focus on land use law and water law.
+His research and experience focuses on land use law and water law.
 He began his legal career in private practice in his home town of Winchester, Virginia.
-Mr. Richardson presently serves on the board of directors of the American Agricultural Law Association and is the president-elect.
+Mr. Richardson presently serves on the board of directors of the American Agricultural Law Association where he is the president-elect.
 Mr. Richardson previously served on the Virginia Water Policy Technical Advisory Committee.
 He was honored with the 1999 Professional Scholarship Award from the American Agricultural Law Association, the 2004 William E. Wine Award for a history of teaching excellence from Virginia Tech (the highest teaching award granted by the university), and the 2009 University Certificate of Excellence in Outreach.

 Attorney at Beveridge & Diamond